canonical/k8s-snap/docs/src/howto/install/snap.md

 sudo k8s bootstrap
 ```

-This command will output a message confirming the services have been started.
+This command will output a message confirming local cluster services have been started.

-## Confirm the services are running
+## Confirm the cluster is ready

 It is recommended to ensure that the cluster initialises properly and is running with no issues.
 Run the command: